 A. The Stellar can provide up to 30 L/min of oxygen.
 You can attach an optional FiO2 sensor.
 You can view the FiO2 in the Monitoring menu and set alarms for Low/High FiO2.

 You can also monitor and set alarms by connecting the optional accessory pulse oximeter accessory.

-Q. Can you view or hear the alarm remotely on the Stellar?
+Q. Can we remotely view or hear the alarm on the Stellar?

-Q. How do you copy the device settings from one Stellar to another?
+Q. How can we copy the device settings of one Stellar to another?

-A. By connecting the ResMed USB stick, you can first write settings to the USB stick, then let the other Stellar device read those settings.
+A. By connecting the ResMed USB stick, you can first write settings to the USB stick, then let other Stellar device to read those settings.

 If it is reading the settings that were configured by ResScan™, Stellar does not need to be in clinical mode.